Chapter 18: Family who served our country

 BRAIN, Stanley Thomas, b.
 12 June, 1907 in Launceston, Tas.
 Family History quoted date of birth as 1900 but Service Documents gave data as above.
 He enlisted - No. T21085 on 111 R.G.H.
 10 January, 1942 in “B" Class category, due to a leg injury and was discharged on 7 June, 1946.
 His parents were Stanley BRAIN and Mabel Annie (nee POTTER)

 BURGESS, James Russell, b.
 1 March, 1923 d.
 29 June, 1944.
 He enlisted - No. 422130, 70 Wellington Squadron, R.A.A.F.
-His was a Flight/Sergeant when his plane was shot down and crashed in Bulgaria, where he was buried.
-His father was Raymond BURGESS and Mary (nee RUSSELL) from Rockdale, Sydney, N.S.W.
+His was a Flight/Sergeant when his plane was shot down and crashed in Bulgaria, where he is buried in Sofia Military Cemetery.
+His parents were Raymond BURGESS and Mary (nee RUSSELL) from Rockdale, Sydney, N.S.W.

 CLARKE, David Gordon, b, 15 November, 1924.
 He enlisted – No 121149 as an L.A.C. in the R.A.A.F. at Elwood , Melbourne, Vic. on 26 November, 1942 and was discharged on 24 June 1946.
 He served in New Guinea and Borneo.